ajdhole/FCN-Semantic-Segmentation/README.md

+# Udacity Self Driving Car Nanodegree
-# Semantic Segmentation
+# Semantic Segmentation Project.
 ### Introduction
-In this project, you'll label the pixels of a road in images using a Fully Convolutional Network (FCN).
+In this project, We have label the pixels of a road in images using a Fully Convolutional Network (FCN).
+The goal of this project is to construct a fully convolutional neural network based on the VGG-16 image classifier architecture for performing semantic segmentation to identify drivable road area from an car dashcam image (trained and tested on the KITTI data set).

+### Training Parameter
+fowing hyperparameters are used to train model.

+_n_samples = 10

+_keep_probability_value = 0.7

+_learning_rate_value = 0.0001

+_gpu_count = 0

+_gpu_mem_fraction = 0.9

+_epochs = 25

+_batch_size = 5

+### Results

+The loss per batch achieved = 0.03.

+The loss over epochs was 1.1

+Following images showing some of result of Semantic segmentations.

+[image0]: ./test_images/um_000015.png "Before Segmentation"

+[image1]: ./runs/um_000015.png "After Segmentation"

+![alt text][image0]
+![alt text][image1]

 ### Setup
 ##### Frameworks and Packages